Incidents where animal welfare is compromised

 - If warranted, the school’s Incident Reporting Policy or equivalent policy should be invoked.

-- Regardless of whether the school’s Incident Reporting Policy is invoked, if an animal is injured or killed as a result of vandalism, outside animal attack or from a malicious act, the Safety and Security Unit of the DEC (for DEC schools) and Animal Welfare in Schools Advisor must be advised immediately and the police notified.
+- Regardless of whether the school’s Incident Reporting Policy is invoked, if an animal is injured or killed as a result of vandalism, outside animal attack or from a malicious act, the Safety and Security Unit of the DoE (for DoE schools) and Animal Welfare Coordinator must be advised immediately and the police notified.

 - The date, identity of the animal(s) involved, nature of incident and actions taken must be documented in the animal care records.